 His gap over his nearest title rival of 142 points is a new record for margin of victory in the lightweight class.

-Brad remains with the Ajo Motorsports team in 2017, stepping up to the Moto2 World Championship with the Factory KTM outfit.
+Brad remained with the Ajo Motorsports team in 2017, stepping up to the Moto2 World Championship with the Factory KTM outfit.
+He has continued to race for the squad through 2018 and 2019.